FAMILY CARING CENTRE

 Depression Support Group

-Our Depression Support Group meets on a Thursday morning 9.30-11am and available to all in the local community, including residents living in Crumlin, Templepatrick, Parkgate, Antrim, Randalstown and Toome.
+Our Depression Support Group meets every other Thursday morning 9.30-11am and is available to all in the local community, including residents living in Crumlin, Templepatrick, Parkgate, Antrim, Randalstown and Toome.
 Supported by Aware NI, the group is hosted by trained Facilitators in a safe, respectful and confidential environment.
 Anyone experiencing depression currently, or in the past, and feel they might benefit from talking about how they are feeling can join the group.

 Additional information:

-We also support supervised ‘Child Contact’ meetings on behalf of NHSCT ‘Children with Disabilities’ and Looked After Children’s Teams.
-We provide space for other local charities to meet, including The Shed and Antrim Foodbank.
+We also support supervised ‘Child Contact’ meetings on behalf of NHSCT who work with the ‘Children with Disabilities’ and Looked After Children’s Teams.

-The Ladies Shed is more than just a space; it's a place to forge new friendships, delve into craftwork, share or learn skills, or simply enjoy the company of other women.
-Our members have the freedom to choose their activities, with participation always optional.
-All women aged 18 and above are warmly welcomed.
+Antrim was warmly welcomed by the Family Caring Centre in March 2024 and they currently occupy one of our portacabins from Mon-Friday each week, providing the opportunity for members to forge new friendships, delve into craftwork, share or learn skills, or simply enjoy the company of other women.
+Members have the freedom to choose their activities, with participation always optional and all women over the age of 18 and are warmly welcomed.

 Views of stakeholders: